 When parents divorce, their children’s custody is often at the forefront of the divorce.
 What was once known as “custody” in Illinois is split into two areas: parenting time, which is the time that the child spends with each parent, and parental responsibilities, which are the right each parent has to make decisions on the child’s behalf.

-The court makes determinations about parenting time and parental responsibilities based on what it feels is in the child’s best interest.
+The court determines parenting time and parental responsibilities based on what it feels is in the child’s best interest.
 To aid in this determination, the court examines a set of factors to consider about each case.
 This set of factors is fairly malleable; the court can choose to focus on specific factors over others that are less applicable to certain cases.
 Finding that a parent engages in behaviors that do or can put the child at risk of emotional or physical injury, even when done in the name of religious tradition or health concerns, can lead the court to limit the time the child spends with that parent and limit his or her parental responsibilities.

 Parental responsibilities refer to the right to make “big” decisions on the child’s behalf.
 These include choices about the child’s education and religious practices.
 These responsibilities can be split between a child’s parents or given only to one parent, giving that parent the right to make all such decisions for the child.